aspose-total-cloud/Aspose.Total-Products/total/en/swift/conversion/ppsm-to-xltm/_index.md

 ---title: Convert PowerPoint to XLTM, PPSM to XLTM FREE Converter or Swift SDKdescription: Free Conversion of PPSM to XLTM by using Swift Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---